tcroche/Side-Project/Polymer_Project/README.md

 ## The result it was built to produce

-The demonstration case is my own M.Sc. backtester: an intraday momentum strategy on five equity indices, in-sample Sharpe **1.92** over 18 tuned configurations.
+The demonstration case is my ownMSc. backtester: an intraday momentum strategy on five equity indices, in-sample Sharpe **1.92** over 18 tuned configurations.
 My original write-up said the Sharpe "collapsed to a deflated 0.92", confusing a probability with a Sharpe ratio.
 BIA exists to catch exactly that.